Navigation

 Food blogger the Soflo Duo (@thesofloduo on Instagram) shared a video documenting her experience at the market that you have to see to believe.
 As you make your way through the grocery store, customers can even stop by the Corner Cafe to sip on boba tea, coffee, or Korean juices.

-Plus, for those who are into Korean skincare, it sells a bunch of great skincare products imported straight from Korea.
+Plus, for those who are into Korean skincare, it sells a variety of great products imported directly from Korea.

 Albeit smaller, its original location is situated at the end of a strip mall in Palmetto Bay and has a longtime, loyal following for those who live in Cutler Bay, Palmetto Bay, Pinecrest, and South Miami.
-Coming soon, Kimchi Mart will open in West Palm Beach, Florida, in a space that is 42,000 square feet.
+Coming soon, Kimchi Mart will open a 42,000-square-foot space in West Palm Beach.